 Mid-fi Wireframes

-We started building our mid-fi app wireframes based on our lo-fi wireframes, but with changes in functionalities.
-We developed the layout, functionality and information architecture of our app, along with exploring different shades of grey for visual hierarchy.
+Our team developed the layout, functionality and information architecture of the app, along with exploring different shades of grey for visual hierarchy.
 We also 3D modelled the shape of our physical pin.

 App